 Scotland has many attractions to appeal to all tastes: from castles and stately homes to galleries and museums; from parks and gardens to exhibitions and theme parks.
 Whether it’s for mum and dad or just for kids; whether you prefer to watch wildlife and nature at work, or marvel at Scotland’s dramatic history and fine culture; whether you want to be outdoors or indoors … Scotland has something everyone.

-24th August 2014, Ayrshire:
+28th September 2014, Ayrshire:

 Steam Open Day complete with steam locomotive providing short brake van trips over one quarter of a mile.

 Come along to historic Hopetoun House on the last day of the open season and enjoy a guided walk with the Hopetoun Ranger.

 May - September, East Borders